 Nefco manages some 15 trust funds for financing programmes that target a specific country, region or type of investment.
-Activities under these trust funds are financed separately by one or more of our Nordic owners or through our multi-donor facilities and programmes, where we also hold funds in trust on behalf of countries outside the Nordic region as well as for private investors.
+Activities under these trust funds are financed separately by one or more Nordic governments or through multi-donor facilities and programmes.

 We have access to means of technical assistance through various trust funds to accelerate new investments and support project implementation.
 This is financed by our owners together or individually within their respective environmental and geographic focus areas.

-We also blend our own funds with those of other financiers and donors, to leverage, scale up and accelerate new investments.
+We also blend our own funds with those of other financiers and donors to leverage, scale up and mobilise further investments.

-By June 2019, the total value of all of our funds’ activities was EUR 390 million.
+By the end of 2020, the total value of all trust fund assignments managed was EUR 428 million.
 Below are some examples of our core fund activities.
 More information is available under the page Funds Managed by Nefco.

 Multi-donor facilities and programmes